zonky2/docs-fr/manual/install.rst

 * download the new nightly build files, unzip and upload them (via FTP)
 * update the database via /contao/install.php

-You can find the most current information in the forum <https://community.contao.org/de/showthread.php?56725-MetaModels-aktualisieren-%28ohne-Composer%29>`_
+You can find the most current information in the `forum <https://community.contao.org/de/showthread.php?56725-MetaModels-aktualisieren-%28ohne-Composer%29>`_

-switch MetaModels from "Nightly build" to "Composer"
+Switch MetaModels from "Nightly build" to "Composer"
 -----------------------------------------------------

 The procedure is similar to "Update MetaModels".
 By switching to Composer you should consider that Composer is a memory intensive application.
 Based on experience, you should have at least 100MB.
 The exact required memory size is dependent on other installed packages and also on the server configuration of your provider.